blockassets/bw_exporter/README.md

 # BW Exporter

-This is a [Prometheus.io](https://prometheus.io/) exporter for the cgminer binary that is shipped with the BW.com L21 miner.
+[Prometheus.io](https://prometheus.io/) exporter for the cgminer binary that is shipped with the BW.com L21 miner.
 It currently exports a limited set of data.
 PR's welcome!

-The [releases tab](https://github.com/lookfirst/bw_exporter/releases) has `master` binaries cross compiled for ARM suitable for running on the miner.
-These are built automatically on [Travis](https://travis-ci.org/lookfirst/bw_exporter).
+Thanks to [HyperBit.io](https://hyperbitshop.io) for sponsoring this project.

 ### Usage (defaults):